 Editor (MVP)

-The editor authors levels (JSON), manages a built-in prefab library, and can run in two modes:
+The editor authors level JSON, manages prefab instances and project assets, and runs in two modes:

 Launching